IASS-AIS Collegium members, June 2017

 Dr., Research Associate, Wittgenstein Archives

 Dinda L. Gorlée (http://www.dindagorlee.com/) is a semiotician of applied linguistics (Peirce, Jakobson, Wittgenstein) and a translation theoretist in the areas of philosophical, musical, and legal translation.
 With a dual PhD in translation theory and semiotics from the University of Amsterdam, Gorlée has worked as Visiting Professor of semiotics and translation theory at the Universities of São Paulo, Amsterdam, Vienna, Innsbruck; her last academic function was at the University of Helsinki.
 Gorlée is Associate Editor of American Book Review at the University of Houston, Victoria, TX.
 Gorlée has been a general linguist at the Wittgenstein Archives of the University of Bergen.
 Invited by Thomas A. Sebeok, she was Research Associate of the Research Center for Language and Semiotic Studies at Indiana University in Bloomington, IN and worked at the Peirce Edition Project in Indianapolis, IN.
 She has been a member of the International Association of Semiotic Studies (IASS) since 1979.
 Gorlée has founded the Norwegian Association for Semiotic Studies and was the first President of the Nordic Association of Semiotic Studies (NASS).
 She has been member of the Board of the Dutch Association of Semiotics and is IASS national executive for the Netherlands.
-Gorlée’s recent books include: Wittgenstein in Translation: Exploring Semiotic Signatures (2012) and From Translation to Transduction: The Glassy Essence of Intersemiosis (2015).
+Gorlée’s recent books include: Wittgenstein in Translation: Exploring Semiotic Signatures (2012), From Translation to Transduction: The Glassy Essence of Intersemiosis (2015) and Wittgenstein’s Secret Diaries: Semiotic Writing in Cryptography (2020).

 Professor Emeritus, University of Liège, Belgium